Get the Writer’s Market Deluxe Edition 2018 today!

 What advice would you give to new authors to help them develop their own voice?

 Practice makes perfect.
 Reading a lot is great.
 It really helps you with voice, because you know what resonates with you.
-You could never copy someone else’s voice, but you can get inspired by voices that really work.
+You can never copy someone else’s voice, but you can get inspired by voices that really work.
 That helps you recognize when your voice is working.

 Tell me the story behind the story.
 How did One of Us Is Lying come to be?